joltix/Cinnamon/README.md

 }
 ```

+## The Structure
+A game made with Cinnamon is drawn with OpenGL and centers around an instance of [Game](com/cinnamon/system/Game.java) and [Canvas2D](com/cinnamon/gfx/Canvas2D.java) working across two threads with the main thread responsible for the game state.
+In each game update (also known as a "tick"), a snapshot of the current state is pushed to be drawn in the second thread.
+In turn, the snapshot is drawn repeatedly until new data is received from the main thread.

+#### Game
+The main thread belongs to the Game class and performing world related tasks such as processing input, collision detection, stepping objects through their physics, and the like.
+The Game class should be extended and available methods overridden to access services such as keybindings as well as provide hooks into specific points of a game tick.

+#### Canvas
+The second thread belongs to Canvas2D and the bulk of OpenGL calls.
+This decouples the tickrate from framerate, allowing for 30hz in game logic with 60fps.

 ## Attribution
-Cinnamon uses LWJGL for low level access to Window creation, OpenGL, and the like.
-Some of Box2D's source code has been slightly modified and is in use within [IterativeSolver](com/cinnamon/object/IterativeSolver.java) and is documented as such in IterativeSolver's source.
+Cinnamon uses LWJGL for low level access to window creation, OpenGL, and the like.
+In addition, some of Box2D's source code has been ported and slightly modified for use in [IterativeSolver](com/cinnamon/object/IterativeSolver.java) and is documented as such in the class.
 Both LWJGL and Box2D's licenses can be found in separate aptly named folders at the root of this project.

 ## License
 MIT License